What is Rheumatoid Arthritis?

 - Ice – Ice helps reduce inflammation in muscles and joints by constricting blood vessels and preventing fluids from leaking into surrounding tissues.
 It would help if you tried icing your joints after any significant activity or at the end of the day.
 This can minimise the inflammation resulting from daily activities.

-- Poor sleep patterns, sleeping environment, and sleeping position can significantly impact your pain and symptoms.
+- Poor sleep patterns, environment, and position can significantly impact your pain and symptoms.
 Most people are unaware of the factors that can influence sleep health, so addressing these factors can help you manage your symptoms.
 A good therapist can assess your sleep health and provide you with aids and education to improve this aspect of your life.

 Treat Your Muscles